-Every two years the OCPG publishes a Request for Applications for primary and secondary prevention programs for child abuse and neglect, funded through the CTF.
+Every two years the GMU publishes a Request for Applications for primary and secondary prevention programs for child abuse and neglect, funded through the CTF.
 The Grants Management Advisory Committee (GMAC) reviews the applications and makes award recommendations to the DHHS Director.
 The GMAC focuses on funding programs that provide parenting education, self-protection education for children, respite care, home visitation, and public awareness of child abuse and neglect.

 CTF-funded programs that address child abuse and neglect prevention or provide respite to the primary caregiver of children with disabilities are required to incorporate the Six Protective Factors in their programs and activities.

 The US Department of Health and Human Services'